hoangnm/react-native-week-view/README.md

 ## TODO
 - [x] allow to swipe between weeks or days.
 - [x] header should be swipeable with columns.
+- [x] allow to click on grid view.
 - [ ] allow to drag drop events to specific time and date.
-- [ ] allow to handle click on grid view.